 No, the “marketing funnel” is not dead!
 The “marketing flywheel” is more suited to a new product’s positioning for larger companies whose platform now comprises three products for marketers, salespeople and customer relationship managers.

-Furthermore, we must render to Caeser what is Caesar’s: so, what is the origin of this famous flywheel?
+And what is the origin of this famous flywheel?

 This concept was then taken by Rand Fishkin as early as 2013, in a Whiteboard Friday” where he applied it to marketing: